Dreeckan/cours-hb/js/3-dom.md

 /!\ Attention :
 - Aucun des deux personnages ne doit gagner de la vie si l'attaque de l'un n'est pas plus élevée que la défense de l'autre

-##### English version

-- The player has 20 health points
-- The player has two choices
-  - He has to choose between 3 weapons with different strength (wood: 2, iron: 5, magical: 10)
-  - He has to choose between 3 amours with different defense (wood : 1, iron: 3, magical: 5)
-- Once equipped the fight with the Dungeon Master starts
-  - The Dungeon Master has 30 health points, deals 6 damages each turn, and his armour protects him from 4 damages
-  - The two fighters attack each other until one of them has 0 health point

-Warning :
-- if the armour of one fighter is greater than the strength of the other, the first one must not get health points back (a fighter that has been hurt can not heal)

 #### Affichage

 - Nous allons supprimer les `prompt` et les `console.log` pour les remplacer par un formulaire